The image below provides an overview of the project assessment process.

 Typical objectives of an assessment include:

-The plan should address the assessment:
+The plan should cover the assessment's:

-Additionally, review key deliverables/activities such as
+Additionally, review key deliverables and activities, such as business requirements and execution elements--SPRONTO™.

 Some findings may also be sensitive: